-Note: the standard for renewal of college-funded merit scholarships, Lux Esto, Trustee, Presidential, Founders, J.T.
-Williamson, and Enlightened Leadership/Social Justice scholarships has been established as a cumulative 2.5 GPA at the end of the sophomore and junior years.
+\Note: the standard for renewal of college-funded merit scholarships, Lux Esto, Trustee, Presidential, Founders, J.T.
+Williamson, and Enlightened Leadership scholarships has been established as a cumulative 2.5 GPA at the end of the sophomore and junior years.

-Quantitative measure: Students are considered eligible for financial aid only for those terms which constitute a part of his/her program leading to graduation.
+Quantitative measure: Students are considered eligible for financial aid only for those terms which constitute a part of their program leading to graduation.
 A "term" at Kalamazoo is also referred to as a "quarter".
 The expected duration (number of terms/quarters) for which a student may enroll to achieve a first bachelor's degree is twelve.
 These twelve terms may include a maximum of 3 terms of study abroad/study away.
 Understandably, there are reasons that may require a student to need to enroll beyond this standard.
-Therefore, the College extends eligibility for some types of financial aid to allow a maximum of 18 terms to achieve graduation requirements.
+Therefore, the College extends eligibility for some types of financial aid to allow a maximum of 150% of the published program length (18 terms) to achieve graduation requirements.
 Not all forms of financial aid will be available for this extended length of time.
 Financial aid awards from the College (both merit scholarships and need-based grants) will not normally extend beyond 13 terms.
 The chart below explains the funding options available based on the length of time.

-Eligible for Federal/State Aid Eligible for College-Funded Aid
+Number of Enrolled Terms: Eligible for Federal/State Aid Eligible for College-Funded Aid

-YES YES
+Up to 12 YES YES

-YES Must Petition Director of Financial Aid
+13 YES Must Petition Director of Financial Aid

-YES Must Petition Committee (CFSAP)
+14 YES Must Petition Committee (CFSAP)

-Federal Only NO
+15-18 Federal Only NO

-YES YES YES